vmware/kube-fluentd-operator/README.md

 ### Dealing with multi-line exception stacktraces (since v1.3.0)

 Most log streams are line-oriented.
-However, stacktraces always span mulitple lines. *kube-fluentd-operator* integrates stacktrace processing using the [fluent-plugin-detect-exceptions](https://github.com/GoogleCloudPlatform/fluent-plugin-detect-exceptions).
+However, stacktraces always span multiple lines. *kube-fluentd-operator* integrates stacktrace processing using the [fluent-plugin-detect-exceptions](https://github.com/GoogleCloudPlatform/fluent-plugin-detect-exceptions).
 If a Java-based pod produces stacktraces in the logs, then the stacktraces can be collapsed in a single log event like this:

 ```xml
 <filter $labels(app=jpetstore)>